Recap of Supernatural Season 1, Episode 5:

 For the series so far = At least 107 humans; 4 ghosts; 1 wendigo.

-- Celebrity Paradox: Dean asks Sam if he looks like Paris Hilton.
-The latter will appear in season 5.
+- Celebrity Paradox: Dean asks Sam if he looks like Paris Hilton, who will appear (playing a monster pretending to be Paris Hilton) in season 5.

 - Dreaming of Things to Come